ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@minOccurs` attribute is `/EBMLSchema/element/@minOccurs`.

-minOccurs is a non-negative integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.
+minOccurs is a nonnegative integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.

 Each instance of the Parent Element **MUST** contain at least this many instances of this EBML Element.